-2.1 The requirement to undertake HRA of development plans was confirmed by the amendments to the "Habitats Regulations" published for England and Wales in July

-2007 and updated in 2013.
-Therefore, when preparing its NDP, Lyonshall Parish Council is required by law to carry out an assessment known as "Habitats Regulations Assessment".
+2.1 The requirement to undertake HRA of development plans was confirmed by the amendments to the "Habitats Regulations" published for England and Wales in July 2007 and updated in 2013.
+Therefore, when preparing its NDP, Withington Group Parish Council is required by law to carry out an assessment known as "Habitats Regulations Assessment".
 It is also a requirement in Regulation 32 schedule 2 of the Neighbourhood Planning Regulations 2012.

-- 2.2 Article 6(3) of the EU Habitats Directive provides that: Any plan or project not directly connected with or necessary to the management of the [European] site but likely to have a significant effect thereon, either individually or in combination with other plans or projects, shall be subject to appropriate assessment of its implications for the site in view of the site's conservation objectives.
+- 2.2 Article 6(3) of the EU Habitats Directive provides that: Any plan or project not directly connected with or necessary to the management of the [European] site but likely to have a significant effect thereon, either individually. - the [European] site but likely to have a significant effect thereon, either individually or in combination with other plans or projects, shall be subject to appropriate assessment of its implications for the site in view of the site's conservation objectives.
 In the light of the conclusions of the assessment of the implications for the site and subject to the provisions of paragraph 4, the competent national authorities shall agree to the plan or project only after having ascertained that it will not adversely affect the integrity of the site concerned and, if appropriate, after having obtained the opinion of the general public. - 2.3 HRA is an impact-led assessment and refers to the assessment of the potential effects of a neighbourhood plan on one or more European sites, including Special Protection Areas (SPAs) and Special Areas of Conservation (SACs): - SPAs are classified under the European Council Directive 'on the conservation of wild birds' (79/409/EEC; 'Birds Directive') for the protection of wild birds and their habitats (including particularly rare and vulnerable species listed in Annex 1 of the Birds Directive, and migratory species). - SACs are designated under the Habitats Directive and target particular habitats (Annex 1) and/or species (Annex II) identified as being of European importance. - 2.4 For ease of reference during HRA, general practice has been that these three designations are collectively referred to as either Natura 2000 or European sites.
 This means that a Screening Assessment is carried out with regard to the Conservation Objectives of the European Sites and with reference to other plans or projects to identify if any significant effect is likely for any European Site. - 2.5 Herefordshire Council is aware of the recent judgement (People over Wind, Peter Sweetman vs Coillte).
 The Court of Justice of the European Union (CJEU) ruled that Article 6(3) of the Habitats Directive must be interpreted as meaning that mitigation measures should be assessed within the framework of an appropriate assessment and that it is not permissible to take account of measures intended to avoid or reduce the harmful effects of the plan on a European site at the screening stage.
-The initial screening undertaken in August 2012 and concluded that a full HRA would be required.
-Mitigation was not taken into account at this stage. - 2.6 The purpose of this HRA Report is to detail the findings of the screening of draft policies in line with the implications of Sweetman.
+The initial screening undertaken in June 2013 and concluded that a full HRA would be required.
+Mitigation was not taken into account at this stage. - 2.6 The purpose of this final HRA Report is to detail the findings of the screening of proposed changes to policies and consider if they significantly affect the conclusions of the earlier Reg 14 HRA Report (April 2018) and reviewed in terms of the implications of Sweetman.